Pixocial/AppWheel-Flutter/example/README.md

-# aw_purchase_example
+# appwheel_flutter_example

-Demonstrates how to use the aw_purchase plugin.
+Demonstrates how to use the appwheel_flutter plugin.

 ## Getting Started